kerfaiyass54/vehicule_rent_app/README.md

 ## Actors
 This application supports the following user roles:
-- **Admin**: Manages the system, including user accounts and existed locations.
+- **Admin**: Manages the system users, including their accounts and also existed locations.
 - **Repairer**: Handles vehicle maintenance and repairs.
 In fact, he can use tickets and send demands to the supplier to approve the reparation of the car for which has the full repairInfos.
-- **Supplier**: Provides vehicle inventory and details.
-In addition, he can different categories for his vehicules.
-Finally, he can manage subcriptions, adresses etc..
+- **Supplier**: Provides vehicules inventory with their different details.
+In addition, he can manage different categories for his vehicules.
+Finally, he can manage their different own subcriptions, adresses etc..
 - **Client**: Books and manages car rentals.
-He can also follow the reparation of his vehicule.
+He can also follow the reparation of his vehicules.
+At the end, he can manage his subscriptions.

+## Methodology:
+The used methodology will be Scrum.
+In fact, I've divided this project to the following sprints:
+- Authentication
+- User management
+- Vehicules management
+- Rentals management
+- Vehicules reparation

 ## File Descriptions